 NOTE: Source is here.

 In comparison to the Dodge Magnum, the new 240 hp 3.9-liter pushrod V-6 police Chevrolet Impala and 250 hp 4.6-liter SOHC V-8 Ford Crown Vic both require 24-odd seconds to hit 100 mph.
 And that’s a bare car with only the driver aboard.
 When loaded with police equipment, acceleration lags even further.
 Aerodynamic drag from light bars, spotlights and beefy push bumpers also significantly degrade top speed.
+The best undetectable radar detectors available.

 The Magnum and Charger’s rear-wheel-drive and sophisticated four-wheel independent suspension deliver major handling advantages.
 Daimler-Benz is a master at developing multi-link suspensions and Dodge clearly benefits from ready access to the corporate DaimlerChrysler engineering database and parts bin.
 In contrast, the Crown Victoria soldiers on with a solid rear axle with Watts linkage and the FWD Impala makes do with a fairly rudimentary independent rear suspension.